 2D shapes are flat with only width and height dimensions, but 3D shapes are solid objects that have a depth, width, and height.
 A 3D shape is created when a 2D shape or an object from the Fontwork Gallery is converted to 3D using Toggle Extrusion.
-The Status Bar displays Shape selected when this type of 3D object is selected (Figure 164).
+The Status Bar displays Shape selected when this type of 3D object is selected (Figure 163).
+3D shapes are viewed and edited in 3D or 2D mode.
+To edit in 2D mode, switch off extrusion, make the editing changes, then switch back to 3D mode using Toggle Extrusion.

-Figure 164: Status Bar - information with 3D shape selected
+Figure 163: Status Bar - information with 3D shape selected